Hydrodynamic limit of the multi-component slow boundary WASEP with collisions: Energy Estimates

 where $\lambda^N_s$ is equal to

 where the supremum is taken over all densities $f$ with respect to $\nu^N_{h}$.
-Now we will consider two cases: if $h$ is a constant function by Corollaries \ref{coro:1}, \ref{coro:2} and \ref{coro:3}, the expression inside brackets is bounded from above by
+Now we will consider two cases: if $h$ is a constant function, then from Corollaries \ref{coro:1}, \ref{coro:2} and \ref{coro:3}, the expression inside brackets is bounded from above by

 We now rewrite the term inside the brackets as

 After a simple computation, we may rewrite the terms inside the brackets of the above expression as